 You would think life is a piece of cake being a stay at home and work from home dad with a stay at home spouse.
 But I went through some intense lower back pain for the past couple of weeks due to stress, anxiety, and fear.

-I’m mostly worried about my son’s future if his eyes make it more difficult for him to keep up in school e.g. finish reading assignments, playing sports etc. I also worry about bullies, his self-esteem, and a myriad of other things that come with having an impairment and being a parent.
+So what am I concerned about?
+I’m mostly worried about my son’s future.
+I don’t know if his vision will make it more difficult for him to keep up in school, e.g. finish reading assignments, playing sports etc. I also worry about bullies, his self-esteem, and a myriad of other things that come with having a visual impairment and being a parent.

 My chronic back pain was a reminder that health is more important than wealth.
 It doesn’t matter how much money you have if you can’t take care of your physical AND mental happiness.

 After leaving working in 2012, my plantar fasciitis, TMJ, teeth grinding, and tennis elbow all went away.
 I had literally forgot what pain free living felt like.